 These Guidelines principally describe how the Agencies analyze mergers between rival suppliers that may enhance their market power as sellers.
 Enhancement of market power by sellers often elevates the prices charged to customers.
 For simplicity of exposition, these Guidelines generally discuss the analysis in terms of such price effects.
 Enhanced market power can also be manifested in non-price terms and conditions that adversely affect customers, including reduced product quality, reduced product variety, reduced service, or diminished innovation.
 Such non-price effects may coexist with price effects, or can arise in their absence.
 When the Agencies investigate whether a merger may lead to a substantial lessening of non-price competition, they employ an approach analogous to that used to evaluate price competition.
 Enhanced market power may also make it more likely that the merged entity can profitably and effectively engage in exclusionary conduct.
 Regardless of how enhanced market power likely would be manifested, the Agencies normally evaluate mergers based on their impact on customers.
-The Agencies examine effects on either or both of the direct customers and the final consumers.
 The Agencies presume, absent convincing evidence to the contrary, that adverse effects on direct customers also cause adverse effects on final consumers.